Hopding/pdf-lib/README.md

 ## Encryption Handling

-`pdf-lib` does not currently support modification of encrypted documents.
-In general, it is not advised to use `pdf-lib` with encrypted documents.
+**`pdf-lib` does not currently support encrypted documents.** You should not use `pdf-lib` with encrypted documents.
 However, this is a feature that could be added to `pdf-lib`.
 Please [create an issue](https://github.com/Hopding/pdf-lib/issues/new) if you would find this feature helpful!

 When an encrypted document is passed to `PDFDocument.load(...)`, an error will be thrown: